Prize-Linked Savings: Win Money For Opening a Savings Account

 Parents can control how they use rewards with their children, adapting the strategy to ensure they are working hard for the right reasons, but financial institutions look out for one thing: the bottom line.
 Banks and even nonprofit credit unions will continue to run programs like these as long as they’re profitable, with no regard for whether customers are overall in good financial shape.

-Bloomberg explains some of the history of prize-linked savings accounts:
+Bloomberg explains some of the histories of prize-linked savings accounts:

 People are drawn to lotteries, usually for worse, but maybe also for better.
 If you look at the lottery as a “tax on stupid people” or a “tax on poor people,” this is a little different.
 In a typical lottery, you buy a ticket and never see that money again.
 It’s a terrible investment, yet people, not just the stupid and poor, continue to pour money into the lottery.